-STOP the confusion with what to eat.
-Use the easy CHEAT SHEETS for 31+ easy keto-friendly alternatives that show you quick low carb substitutes.
+STOP the confusion about what to eat.
+Use the easy CHEAT SHEETS for 31+ easy keto-friendly alternatives that show you quick low-carb substitutes.

 If you're just starting your keto diet or low-carb diet, knowing what you can eat can be confusing.

 Just look at all the delicious low-carb substitutes you can make—you won't miss your favorite comfort food such as bread, pasta, pancakes, or sweet desserts!

 Save the lists, print them out and keep them on your pantry or fridge door.
 You will always know what to eat to curb your carb cravings and replace your favorite recipes.

 Carb substitutes are lower carb alternatives to your regular high-carb everyday foods.
 They are healthy swaps so you can reduce your carbs and reduce your sugar.

 From breakfast to dinner to baking, here are a few simple low-carb swaps you can make.

 Simply look at each cheat sheet and see the easy swap you can make with the grams of carbohydrates you will save.